Code-Institute-Submissions/Eco-Print/README.md

 ![Section 2 Screenshot](https://github.com/TechCentreUK/Printing-Company/blob/master/readme_images/section-two-screenshot.png)

 #### -Section 3-
 The third section is to explain what Eco print does and why, this in turn gives the user an incentive to use this service over other companys for the convenience and environmental benefits.

+![Section 3 Screenshot](https://github.com/TechCentreUK/Printing-Company/blob/master/readme_images/section-three-screenshot.png)

+#### -Section 4 Video-

 Also in Section 3 is an embedded video from youtube with inclusive user controls and the ability to open in youtube in a new tab.

-![Section 3 Screenshot](https://github.com/TechCentreUK/Printing-Company/blob/master/readme_images/section-three-screenshot.png)
-\
 ![Section 3 video](https://github.com/TechCentreUK/Printing-Company/blob/master/readme_images/section-3-video-screenshot.png)

 #### -The Footer-